jina-ai/jina/docs/fundamentals/executor/executor-api.md

         print(kwargs['docs_matrix'])
 ```
 ````

+### Method return

+Every Executor method can `return` in 3 ways:

+- If you return a `DocumentArray` object, then it will be sent over to the next Executor.
+- If you return `None` or if you don't have a `return` in your method, then the original `doc` object (potentially mutated by your function) will be sent over to the next Executor.
+- If you return a `dict` object, then it will be considered as a result and passed on behind `parameters['__results__']`.
+The original `doc` object (potentially mutated by your function) will be sent over to the next Executor.

+### Example

 Let's understand how `Executor`s processes `DocumentArray`s inside a Flow, and how the changes are chained and applied, affecting downstream `Executors` in the Flow.